dhernz/caravela-protocol/aleo-caravela/README.md

 We've included a `_headers` file that works with some web hosts (e.g. Netlify) but depending on your host / server setup you may need to configure the headers manually.

+## Challenges and roadblocks encountered

+1. Installing Leo has an additional $ at the cargo install --path .
+2. At the moment of deploying - worker.js has line 44 has "userPrivateKey1" hardcoded,
+	it should say in documentation that we should change it to the private key or at least use the PRIVATE_KEY environment variable.